 The amendments to the BCEA are introduced generally to improve the enforcement of provisions of the Act and in particular the effective enforcement of the proposed National Minimum Wage Act.
-The amendments-
+The amendments serve to do the following:

-- Provide for new kinds of parental leave and benefits. - repeal the provisions dealing with the powers and functions of the Employment Conditions Commission. - extend the provisions for the monitoring and enforcement by the labour inspectorate to include compliance with the national minimum wage and unemployment insurance requirements; - extend the jurisdiction of the CCMA to include enforcement procedures and claims for underpayment in terms of the Act, the national minimum wage, unemployment insurance legislation, and claims arising from contracts and collective agreements; - extend the jurisdiction of the CCMA to the arbitration of disputes relating to the interpretation and application of matters arising section 80 (protection of employees against discrimination).
+- Provide for new kinds of parental leave and benefits. - Repeal the provisions dealing with the powers and functions of the Employment Conditions Commission. - Extend the provisions for the monitoring and enforcement by the labour inspectorate to include compliance with the national minimum wage and unemployment insurance requirements. - Extend the jurisdiction of the CCMA to include enforcement procedures and claims for underpayment in terms of the Act, the national minimum wage, unemployment insurance legislation, and claims arising from employment contracts and collective agreements. - Extend the jurisdiction of the CCMA to the arbitration of disputes relating to the interpretation and application of matters arising from section 80 (protection of employees against discrimination).